-The static glacier melt model describes the melt of firn, ice and snow on glaciers as well as the routing of the glacier discharge within the glacier.
-The module is fully integrated in the snow model and it can be used with both model versions (Topmodel and Richards-approach).
+The static glacier option assumes that the glacier hypsometry and extent remains constant although in reality the glacier may retreat or advance.
+The melt model describes the melt of firn, ice and snow on glaciers as well as the routing of the glacier discharge within the glacier.
+The module is fully integrated in the snow model and it can be used with both model versions (Topmodel and RICHARDS-approach).